-Ser vices that our plan pays for What you must pay Hearing services \$0 We pay for hearing and balance tests done by your provider.
+Serv vices that our plan pays for What you must pay Hearing services \$0 We pay for hearing and balance tests done by your provider.
 These tests tell you whether you need medical treatment.
 They are covered as outpatient care when you get them from a physician, audiologist, or other qualified provider.
-If you are pregnant or reside in a nursing facility, we will also pay for hearing aids, including: Molds, supplies, and inserts • Repairs that cost more than \$25 per repair An initial set of batteries Six visits for training, adjustments, and fitting with the same vendor after you get the hearing aid Trial period rental of hearing aids Plan provides \$1,000 of hearing hardware above the Medi-Cal limit of \$1,510 (for a total of \$2,510) per year.
-This Plan amount may be used for one ear or for two ears but may only be used once during the year.
+If you are pregnant or reside in a nursing facility, we will also pay for hearing aids, including: Molds, supplies, and inserts Repairs that cost more than \$25 per repair An initial set of batteries Six visits for training, adjustments, and fitting with the same vendor after you get the hearing aid Trial period rental of hearing aids Plan provides \$1,000 of hearing hardware above the Medi-Cal limit of \$1,510 (for a total of \$2,510) per year.
+This Plan amount may be used for one ear or two ears but may only be used once during the year.
 Authorization rules may apply, except with hearing aids.
-You should talk to your provider and get a referral. ð HIV screening \$0 We pay for one HIV screening exam every 12 months for people who: Ask for an HIV screening test, or Are at increased risk for HIV infection.
+You should talk to your provider and get a referral. ď HIV screening \$0 We pay for one HIV screening exam every 12 months for people who: Ask for an HIV screening test, or Are at increased risk for HIV infection.
 For women who are pregnant, we pay for up to three HIV screening tests during a pregnancy.
+We will also pay for additional HIV screening(s) when recommended by your provider.